 - Social- work support, family support, life transitions, relationships

 There is so much you can do, but the first step is education and understanding what is going on with your individual pelvis.

-Make an appointment with a Women’s Health Physio for a one-on-one assessment.
+Make an appointment with a Women’s Health Physio for a one-on-one assessment and physiotherapy treatment.
 What we assess for is symmetry, biomechanics, and motor control.
 Some ladies may benefit from hands on therapy to help control the pain and release some tight muscles.
 Sometimes I may tape or offer a support belt- but not everyone as we want to avoid a dependence on this.

 Regardless of the pain, ALL women will benefit from exercise to help create support for the pelvis.
 The glutes, pelvic floor and deep core are muscle groups that work together to create closure and strength around your pelvis.